Research Associate in Computational Neuroscience (Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Fixed-term: The funds for this post are available until 31 March 2025 in the first instance.
+Fixed-term: The funds for this post are available for 12 months or until 1 March 2026, whichever comes soonest.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.